I know many people ask their meditation teachers, Is It Bad To Fall Asleep While Meditating?

 Is There Anything I Can Do To Help Stay Awake While Meditating?

-There are many options you can pursue to help you stay awake while meditation.
+There are many options you can pursue to help you stay awake while meditating.
 The most common and easiest to employ include:

 – If you are lying down, sit up instead.
 Do not sit in a comfy recliner, as you will be too relaxed.
 Instead, sit tall with a straight, but relaxed, spine.